jhpyle/docassemble/_docs/interviews.md

 and then within that package, look for the file `questions.yml` located in the subdirectory `data/questions`.

-You can make your own [packages] and then install them on your server.
+You can make your own [packages] and then install them on your site.
-If the name of your server is `interview.example.com`, the name of your package is `docassemble.mypackage`, and the name of your interview file is `myinterview.yml`, your users can access the interview at:
+If the name of your site is `interview.example.com`, the name of your package is `docassemble.mypackage`, and the name of your interview file is `myinterview.yml`, your users can access the interview at:

 > https://interview.example.com/interview?i=docassemble.mypackage:data/questions/myinterview.yml

 Note that while you are using an interview, the URL in the location bar will change.
 It will end with `#page1`, then `#page2`, then `#page3`, etc., as the interview progresses.
-These tags have no effect except to allow the user to click the browser's back button in order to go back one screen.
+These tags have no effect and the page number has no particular meaning; these tags exist for the sole purpose of enabling the user to click the browser's back button in order to go back one screen.

-If you want to use **docassemble** to give users a list of interviews from which to choose, there is also a special page of the site, located at `/list`, which displays a [list of interviews] available on your server.
+If you want to use **docassemble** to give users a list of interviews from which to choose, there is also a special page of the site, located at `/list`, which displays a [list of interviews] available on your site.

 > https://interview.example.com/list